-If you are 16 and pregnant, help and advice is always available to you for free.
+If you are 16 and pregnant, help and advice are always available to you for free.
 Our counselors will answer your questions about adoption and your other unplanned pregnancy options to help you decide which path is right for you.

-Step 2: Make an adoption plan.
-If adoption is the right choice for you, your adoption specialist will help you create an adoption plan.
-This will detail every aspect of your adoption, from the family you choose to adopt your child to the kind of relationship you want to have with them after your baby is born.
+If you feel that adoption is the right choice for you, your adoption specialist will help you create an adoption plan.
+This will detail every aspect of your adoption; from the family, you choose to raise your child to the kind of relationship you want to have with them after your baby is born.

-Step 3: Find a family.
 Using your preferences, your adoption specialist will present profiles of waiting families for you to choose from.
 You will always have the final choice of which family is best for your baby.

-You will have the chance to get to know the adoptive family, if you desire, and you will work with your adoption specialist to create a hospital plan for your delivery process.
+You will have the chance to get to know the adoptive family if you desire, and you will work with your adoption specialist to create a hospital plan for your delivery process.

-Step 5: Place your child for adoption.
 Once your baby is born and any necessary waiting periods have been met, you can sign your adoption consent to place your son or daughter with their new family.
 From there, you will begin post-placement contact that you are comfortable with, whether that’s pictures, letters, phone calls or even in-person visits as your child grows up!

 You will always be in complete control of your adoption process, and you will always retain the right to change your mind about your adoption decision until you sign your adoption consent.

-5. When giving your baby up for adoption at the age of 16, who needs to be there with you?
+5. “When giving your baby up for adoption at the age of 16, who needs to be there with you?”

 If you are pregnant and 16 and thinking about adoption, you may wonder if you can keep your decision a secret.
-While we always recommend confiding in a trusted adult like your parents, we know that sometimes a confidential, anonymous adoption can be best to keep a young woman safe from an unsupportive home environment.
+While we always recommend confiding in a trusted adult like your parents, we know that sometimes a confidential, anonymous adoption can be the best way to keep a young woman safe from an unsupportive home environment.

-The birth father usually does not need to be present; his rights can be terminated ahead of time, and your adoption specialist will help you navigate any complexities with this situation.
+The birth father usually does not need to be present; his rights can be terminated ahead of time and your adoption specialist will help you navigate any complexities with this situation.
 However, it can be helpful to have a supportive, trusted family member or friend there during this emotional time — and as someone you can lean on during and after the adoption process.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.